Yours-truly-11611/alex-again/content/about/index.md

 ---
 title: "About"
 description: "Hello.
 My name is Alex.
-This is a blog."
+This blog is a creative experiment.
+The aim is to learn about basic web development while sharing my thoughts."
 featured_image: '/image/arcade.jpg'
 menu:
   main:
     weight: 1
+  contact:
+    weight: 2
 ---
 {{< figure src="/image/hobie.jpg" title="Riding the winds with a friend" >}}